Prologue – “a chance to live amongst the stars”

 Reginald sighed.
 “Not one for small talk, are we.”

-“Never sir.”, Julian beamed broadly.
+“Never sir”, Julian beamed broadly.

-Reginald sat as a chair ascended from the floor for his guest.
+Reginald sat as a chair ascended from the floor for his colleague.

 “Julian, you’ve worked for the Sol Program as a chief engineer for core operations over three years.
 During this time my colleagues and I have monitored your progress closely.”